Academy: code, tutorials, and lessons

-The Mixed Reality Academy is a set of step-by-step tutorials:
+The Mixed Reality Academy is a set of step-by-step tutorials with corresponding project files:

-- Each tutorial is organized by chapter and includes video demonstrations of the key concepts.
+- Each tutorial is organized by chapter, and most include video demonstrations of the key concepts.

 - A Windows 10 PC with the correct tools installed is a common prerequiste to complete each tutorial.

-We will walk you through creating a basic holographic app built with Unity.
-This project can then serve as a starting template for any holographic app you might want to build in Unity.
+Create a basic mixed reality app with Unity.
+This project can then serve as a starting template for any MR app you might want to build in Unity.

-We will walk you through a complete project that introduces core Windows Holographic features including: gaze, gesture, voice, spatial sound and spatial mapping using the HoloLens emulator.
+Set up a complete project, introducing core mixed reality features (gaze, gesture, voice, spatial sound, and spatial mapping) using the HoloLens emulator.

 Gaze is the first form of input, and reveals the user's intent and awareness.
 You will add contextual awareness to your cursor and holograms, taking full advantage of what your app knows about the user's gaze.